 ComScore

 New York has been known as the Empire State for quite some time—signifying our great wealth of resources and good looks.
+(Kidding!)
+Though, take it from me and PureWow’s other New York-based editors when we say that there are some truly spectacular locales that’ll take your breath away.
 The state is filled with sparkling lakes, impressive peaks, incredible vistas and sandy beaches, right in our very own backyard.
 From the iconic Montauk, known as “the end of the world” to storied Lake Placid and Canandaigua Lake, these local spots, though often tiny, are living up to that moniker in a big way.
-Here are nine of the most beautiful, scenic spots you can check out in New York, many just a few hours away from Manhattan.
+Here are 15 of the most beautiful, scenic spots you can check out in New York, many just a few hours away from Manhattan.

 The Most Charming Small Towns in New Jersey